 The super-rich and large institutional investors who are more apt to take contrarian positions in overlooked assets generally prefer gold over silver because it is more convenient for them to accumulate in large quantities.

 We are still in the stealth phase of a precious metals bull market.
-When we enter the public participation phase – and demand for physical bullion increases – we have no doubt that silver will shine.
+When we enter the public participation phase – and demand for physical bullion increases – we do not doubt that silver will shine.